 Standards and Test Procedures.
 The emission standards, exhaust sampling and analytical procedures are those described in the Test Procedures, and are applicable to engines tested only for exhaust emissions.
 An engine is in compliance with these standards and test procedures only when all portions of these in-use test procedures and specified requirements from the Test Procedures are fulfilled, except that any adjustable engine parameters must be set to the nominal value or position as indicated on the engine label.

-Within a manufacturer's model-year engine production period, the ARB will identify those engine families, and the specific configurations within an engine family, that the manufacturer must subject to in-use testing as described below.
-For each model year, ARB may identify a number of engine families that is no greater than 25 percent of the number of engine families to which this article is applicable.
-For those manufacturers producing three or less engine families in a model year, ARB may designate a maximum of one engine family per model year for in-use testing.
+Within a manufacturer's model-year engine production period, CARB will identify those engine families, and the specific configurations within an engine family, that the manufacturer must subject to in-use testing as described below.
+For each model year, CARB may identify a number of engine families that is no greater than 25 percent of the number of engine families to which this article is applicable.
+For those manufacturers producing three or less engine families in a model year, CARB may designate a maximum of one engine family per model year for in-use testing.

-For each engine family identified by ARB, engine manufacturers must perform emission testing of an appropriate sample of in-use engines from each engine family.
-Manufacturers must submit data from this in-use testing to ARB.
+For each engine family identified by CARB, engine manufacturers must perform emission testing of an appropriate sample of in-use engines from each engine family.
+Manufacturers must submit data from this in-use testing to CARB.

-An engine manufacturer must test in-use engines from each engine family identified by ARB.
+An engine manufacturer must test in-use engines from each engine family identified by CARB.
 All engines selected by the manufacturer for testing must be identified by the manufacturer, and a list of the selected engines must be submitted to the Executive Officer, prior to the onset of testing.
 Engines to be tested must have accumulated a minimum of 0.50 (50 percent) of the family's certified useful life period.
 The number of engines to be tested by a manufacturer will be determined by the following method:

 * * * * *

 The engine manufacturer shall procure in-use engines which have been operated between 0.50 and 1.0 times the certified engine's useful life period.
 The engine manufacturer may test engines from more than one model year in a given year.
-The manufacturer shall submit a plan for testing within twelve calendar months after receiving notice that ARB has identified a particular engine family for testing and shall complete testing of such engine family within 24 calendar months from the date of approval of the plan by ARB.
+The manufacturer shall submit a plan for testing within twelve calendar months after receiving notice that CARB has identified a particular engine family for testing and shall complete testing of such engine family within 24 calendar months from the date of approval of the plan by CARB.
 Test engines may be procured from sources associated with the engine manufacturer (i.e., manufacturer-established fleet engines, etc.) or from sources not associated with the manufacturer (i.e., consumer-owned engines, independently owned fleet engines, etc.).

 * * * * *